 With so many unavoidable variables due to the individuality of every horse, it is important to standardise the procedure wherever possible.

-A work-up is ideally performed at the clinic, where the vet will be familiar with how horses respond to the environment, the handlers and the facilities.
-These facilities will have been designed to allow the most obvious demonstration of lameness in the safest way — a small gravel lungeing ring, for example, that enables the horse to be seen moving on a hard surface with minimal risk of slipping.
+A work-up is ideally performed at a veterinary clinic, where the vet will be familiar with how horses respond to the environment, the handlers and the facilities.
+These facilities will have been designed to allow the most obvious demonstration of lameness in the horse in the safest way — a small gravel lungeing ring, for example, that enables the horse to be seen moving on a hard surface with minimal risk of slipping.

 In certain cases, variations to the procedure may be necessary.
-An unshod horse would not be lunged on a hard surface, to avoid making him footsore, while the riding part would be omitted, of course, for an unbroken or miniature horse.
+A horse that has recently had its shoes removed may not be lunged on a hard surface, to avoid making him footsore, while the riding part would be omitted, of course, for an unbroken or miniature horse.

 If the answer is found with the initial, static examination, or on the straight-line trot, the process ends there.
 It would be inappropriate to put the horse through unnecessary discomfort that would provide no further information.